kkbunny247/cse15l-lab-reports/lab-report-2-week-4.md

 <br/>

-> **- THE BUG:** We did not specify that there should be nothing in between our brackets and parantheses.
-Our code was only looking for an opening bracket ( `[` ) , a closing braket ( `]` ) , and a set of paratheses ( `(` `)` ). <br/> <br/>
+> **- THE BUG:** We did not specify that there should be nothing in between our brackets and parentheses.
+Our code was only looking for an opening bracket ( `[` ) , a closing braket ( `]` ) , and a set of paretheses ( `(` `)` ). <br/> <br/>
 **- THE SYMPTOM:** An input that was not a link or formatted like one like `[link] words (www.something.com)` was included. <br/> <br/>
-**- THE FIX:**  Adding onto the previous code changes with `&&`, `nextCloseBracket == openParen - 1` looks to find that the the closing bracket is neighboring the open paranthesis.
+**- THE FIX:** Adding onto the previous code changes with `&&`, `nextCloseBracket == openParen - 1` looks to find that the the closing bracket is neighboring the open parenthesis.
 We are getting to be more restrictive of what can be passed as a link by clarifying its structure in the Markdown file.

 <br/>

 ### **Example 3:**
 #### Spacey Links?

 A valid link does not have spaces, so we can modify our code to start returning only valid links.
-We can do this by searching for spaces in between our parantheses.
+We can do this by searching for spaces in between our parentheses.

 This is **test4-file.md** : [https://github.com/kkbunny247/markdown-parse/blob/main/test4-file.md](https://github.com/kkbunny247/markdown-parse/blob/main/test4-file.md)